Carlos-M-A/notes/python/django-basic.md

 ### Uploading files by users

-First of all you must:
+First of all, you must:
 * If you are going to store images, install pillow: `pip install pillow`
 * To make your project able to work with files in DEBUG mode, you must add this code at the end of urls.py general file:
 ```python